Shopify/js-buy-sdk/README.md

 <summary>Something’s gone wrong and I’m not sure what it is.
 Is the JS Buy SDK the reason?</summary>

-The only functionality that should be affected is the cart and checkout.
+The only functionality that should be affected by the upgrade to JS Buy SDK v3.0 is the cart and checkout.
 For example, customers can’t complete purchases or the website crashes when a customer attempts to add to cart or view their cart.
 Other possible issues could be related to any existing workflows that rely on the `.order`, `.completedAt` or any other no longer supported Checkout specific fields.
 We have set these fields to their default values to mitigate any breaking changes, but we can’t guarantee all existing functionality.

+If you are experiencing issues, we recommend you check if you are using any [fields](https://github.com/Shopify/js-buy-sdk/tree/main?tab=readme-ov-file#fields-no-longer-supported) that are no longer supported in v3.0.

 </details>